Norman12/IconGenerator/README.md

 # IconGenerator

-A web API I created to facilitate creation of iconsets for different mobile platforms (available at https://mashape.com/marcinpraski/icongenerator).
+A web API I created to facilitate creation of iconsets for different mobile platforms.
+Available on Mashape. (https://mashape.com/marcinpraski/icongenerator)